-Applicants must be U.S. citizens from Pennsylvania or New Jersey who are younger than 25 with at least one parent or grandparent who was a native born citizen of the U.S.
+Applicants must be U.S. citizens from Pennsylvania or New Jersey who are younger than 25.
+Both of the applicant’s parents and all four grandparents must be native-born citizens of the U.S.

 Complete the nomination form upon accepting your offer of admission, prior to your first semester.

 Penn Engineering is a proud partner of the Vingroup Science and Technology Scholarship Program, which supports talented graduate students from Vietnam.
 Vingroup covers 50 percent of the cost of doctoral student funding (tuition, fees and stipend) for up to six years of graduate study at Penn.
 (Penn Engineering will cover the rest of the cost.)

 This scholarship is intended for Vietnamese students who are 35 years old or less at the start date of the intended Ph.D. degree program.
 See Vingroup’s web page for additional eligibility criteria.

 Presidential Ph.D.
 Fellows receive a three-year fellowship, including summer support and funds to support their research.
 Please visit the President’s Initiative page for details.

 This fellowship is awarded to select students who demonstrate exceptional academic promise, contribute to increasing diversity in their fields, have a research agenda that is exceptionally innovative and/or impactful, and demonstrate leadership potential.